vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 The biggest difference between this plugin and the SvelteKit service worker module is that this plugin does not require integration into the application logic - just configuration.
 You can take a look at [SvelteKit example](https://github.com/antfu/vite-plugin-pwa/tree/main/examples/sveltekit-pwa) <outbound-link /> to configure the additional scripts on your application, it is quite complex since we use it for multiple behaviors with the same codebase.

+### Workbox manifestTransforms

+Before generating the service worker, `manifestTransforms` entry will allow us to transform the resulting precache manifest entries.

+The entries provided on `manifestTransforms` (on `workbox` or `injectManifest` pwa plugin option) entry callback from `workbox-build` node module, will contain all the assets specified on the `srcDir` pwa plugin option with the url and their corresponding revision calculated (hash).

+Since `SvelteKit` uses the router name of the directory (for simple cases) for all the generated pages, you can use `manifestTransforms` to modify the url for all pages generated.
+You must add the logic to do the right mapping using the corresponding adapter.

+Of course, a more complex page directories will force you to modify the `manifestTransforms` entry logic, see the `pwa-configuration.js` module in the next example using `@sveltejs/adapter-static`.

+### Static Adapter example

 As an example, when using [@sveltejs/adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) <outbound-link /> with `generateSW` strategy and `Prompt for update` behavior, you will need:

 <details>